-6.3 Newlands Estate69
+6.3 Newlands Estate

-This decision involved a dispute among three siblings over a \$30,000 painting.
-In determining the quantum of costs, and following a review of the authorities, Spies J. noted:
+This decision as stated, in part involved a dispute between three siblings over a \$30,000.00 painting.
+In determining the quantum of costs, and following a review of the authorities, Spies J., noted:

-...
-I do not understand the law to limit my discretion to award solicitor client costs to only cases where unsubstantiated allegations of fraud, deceit and dishonesty have been made.
-It has been repeated in a number of cases, that the trial judge in Strasser said: "I think this case, in these circumstances, screams for solicitor-and-client costs."
-Furthermore, rule 57.01 (4) gives me authority to award all or part of the respondent's costs on a solicitor client basis and rule 57.01(1) permits me to consider any offer to settle and rule 57.01(1)(f)(i) provides that I may consider whether any step in the proceeding was improper, vexatious or unnecessary.70
+I do not understand the law to limit my discretion to award solicitor-client costs to only cases where unsubstantiated allegations of fraud, deceit and dishonesty have been made.
+It has been repeated in a number of cases, where the trial judge in Strasser said: "I think this case, in these circumstances, screams for solicitor-and-client costs."
+Furthermore, Rule 57.01 (4) gives me authority to award all or part of the respondent's costs on a solicitor-client basis and Rule 57.01 (1) permits me to consider any offer to settle and Rule 57.01(1) (f) (i) provides that I may consider whether any step in the proceeding was improper, vexatious or unnecessary.